Hirokazu Kanazawa: Promoting Shotokan across the world

 In January 1961, the JKA sent Kanazawa to Hawaii to establish karate schools there.
 He was ranked 5th dan at the time.
 He established a dojo (training hall) and served as the inaugural President of the Hawaii Karate Congress.
 In May 1963, he left Hawaii to teach in Europe and Japan.
 In 1966, Kanazawa became Chief Instructor of the Karate Union of Great Britain, and the JKA promoted him to the rank of 6th dan that year.
 In 1973, the All Japan Karate Federation promoted him to 7th dan.

 In 1977, Kanazawa left the JKA and founded the Shotokan Karate-Do International Federation (SKIF).
 Since then, he taught and promoted karate through the SKIF, including the organisation of several karate world championship competitions.
 Despite leaving the JKA, he was reported to maintain some ties with former colleagues in that organisation.
 In 1990, Kanazawa demonstrated his art at the 10th Traditional Karate Tournament International, held in Las Vegas.
 In 1994 and 1995, he demonstrated his art at the 14th and 15th Traditional Karate Tournaments International.

-Kanazawa wrote several books on karate, which include: Kankudai (1969), Moving Zen: One man's journey to the heart of Karate (2001, co-authored), Karate: My life (2003), Karate fighting techniques: The complete kumite (2004, co-authored), and Black Belt Karate (2006).
+Kanazawa wrote several books on karate, which include: Kankudai (1969), Moving Zen: One man's journey to the heart of Karate (2001, co-authored), Karate: My life (2003), Karate fighting techniques: The complete kumite (2004, co-authored), and Black Belt Karate: The Intensive Course (2006), and Karate: The Complete Kata (2013).
 He was featured in Paul Walker's book, Lessons with the Master: 279 Karate lessons with Master Hirokazu Kanazawa.